bert2/microscope/README.md

 ### Next release

-- probably some way to update the CodeLens when the method code changes
+- I'm not sure yet.
+Either the auto-update of the CodeLens when the method code changes or retrieval of opcode documentation to show it in the tooltip.

 ### Release (1.0.0)

-- update IL when typing/saving/building
+- update IL when typing, saving, building, or switching the build configuration
-  - refresh button in details view for manual update
 - XML documentation summary of op code as tooltip
 - double-clicking an instruction navigates to MSDN page of op code